hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 There isn't a straightforward way of doing this if we were using the regular principle of indifference, but using the entropy, it is easy.
 We add in the constraint as a Lagrange multiplier and maximize the objective $H[\mathbf{p}] - \lambda (\bar{x} - \sum_{i=1}^{m} x_i p(x_i))$.
 Note that we had no need of adding a similar multiplier for the normalization constraint, since it is much simpler, though in principle we could have.

 We can again solve this problem by setting the gradient to 0 with respect to $\mathbf{p}$ and $\lambda$.
 We get as our solution the distribution: $p(x_i) = \exp(-\lambda x_i)/Z$.
 This is the maximum entropy (and therefore the *most likely*) distribution with the given mean $\bar{x}$.

+You might have noticed, but there is a pattern going on here.
+If we constraint both the mean and the variance (or 2nd moment), then the maximum entropy distribution will be the Gaussian (we'd get a quadratic in the exponent)!
+This is just yet another special property for our favourite distribution.

 ## Why does it show up in Physics